-Information and assistance organizations must develop an Outcome Measurement Tool for service and include in this tool, all of NIAAA required outcome questions contained in Chapter 2 of this Manual.
+Information and assistance organizations must develop an Outcome Measurement Tool for service and include in this tool, all of NIAAA's required outcome questions.
+This form is available from our website at nwilaaa.org, under Resources Grantee Information page.

 Resources for I&A Workers